fly-lang/fly/llvm/docs/CMakePrimer.rst

 You'll notice that the inner foreach loop's list is doubly dereferenced.
-This is because the first dereference turns ``list_name`` into the name of the sub-list (a, b, or c in the example), then the second dereference is to get the value of the list.
+This is because the first dereference turns ``list_name`` into the name of the sub-list (a, b, or c in the example), then the second dereference is to getValue the value of the list.

 This pattern is used throughout CMake, the most common example is the compiler